-Some webmaster friends must have thought about using WordPress to create a navigation website, and today it's here.
-Naibabiji This article shares a theme called WebStack, which is a
+Some webmasters must have thought about using WordPress to create a navigation website.
+Today it's here.

-free WordPress navigation website theme template.
-As long as your WordPress version is above 4.4 and PHP version is 5.7 or higher, you can use it.
-Below is the demo effect; see the download link and usage method later in the article.
+Naibabiji shares this theme called WebStack, which is afree WordPress navigation website theme template.
+As long as your WordPress version is higher than 4.4 and PHP version is 5.7 or above, you can use it.

 Demo Preview